2019 SOUTH AFRICAN SURF TOUR (SAST)

 OBJECTIVE OF THE SAST

 Every SAST contest will be a replica of WSL events, from the ratings points awarded to the creation of a dynamic rankings list which will be updated after each contest.
-All SAST tournaments will include the winning of prize money and prizes.
+All SAST tournaments will include the winning of prize money OR prizes.

-SAST RATINGS AND ANNUAL CHAMPIONS
+SAST RATINGS AND DETERMINATION OF ANNUAL CHAMPIONS

 In order to determine the annual SAST Champions in each division points will be allocated based on the rating of each event.
 SAST events will be rated from 1A upwards.
 The higher the rating the more points awarded.

 In divisions where there have been five contests or less all the ratings points earned will count.

-SAST, THE WSL & THE SAST OPERATIONS MANUAL
+SAST, THE WSL & THE 2018 SAST OPERATIONS MANUAL

-Some of the events on the SSA Events calendar are Specialty SAST Contests.
-These do not earn ratings points but offer prize money or equivalent.
-Surfers must be members of the SAST to compete in SAST Specialty events
+In the case of U18 Girls and Boys (Pro Junior) and the Open Men and Women’s Divisions only WSL points will be earned.
+Some of the events on the SSA Events calendar may be Specialty WSL or SAST rated.
+These do not earn ratings points but offer prize money, prizes or equivalent as determined by the contest promoters.
+All competitors must be members of the SAST to participate in SAST Specialty events

 BENEFITS OF JOINING THE SAST